On transverse $R$-covered minimal foliations: Disjointness with invariant graphs implies Anosov foliation

-\begin{remark} In both sections we shall use the assumption that $\cF_1$ (and thus $\cF_2$) does not have Reeb annuli.
+\begin{remark} We shall use the assumption that $\cF_1$ (and thus $\cF_2$) does not have Reeb annuli.
 In this section, this is used in Lemma \ref{le.periodicisperiodic} below.
-Note that in principle, it could be that this is not needed in this section, namely, it is conceivable that the non intersection of the image of $\cD$ with the invariant graphs is enough to show that the intersected foliation is an Anosov foliation.
+Note that in principle, it could be that this is not needed, namely, it is conceivable that the non intersection of the image of $\cD$ with the invariant graphs is enough to show that the intersected foliation is an Anosov foliation.
 This holds in unit tangent bundles (see \cite{FP2}). \end{remark}